cloudmoon26/25-2_DL_State-Farm-Distracted-Driver-Detection-Kaggle-/README.md

 # 25-2_DL_State-Farm-Distracted-Driver-Detection-Kaggle-
 Team Project

-Using the four CNNs (AlexNet, VGGNet, ResNet, GoogLeNet), create four models to classify driver states based on driver image data, and compare the performance of each model
+Using four CNN architectures (AlexNet, VGGNet, ResNet, and GoogLeNet), our team built and evaluated models for classifying driver states from in-cabin images, along with extended free-topic explorations related to distracted driver detection.

-+ Extended free topics related to Distracted Driver Detection
+My contributions: Implemented AlexNet and VGGNet, experimented with ResNet, and participated in design discussions and technical decision-making for extended free-topic projects.